Please note that some news sites may require registration in order to view stories and some links may expire shortly after they are posted.

 September 1, 2021

-Michael Dimino, a professor of law at Widener Law Commonwealth, weighs in on the constitutionality of a claim made in the U.S. Court of Appeals for the 11th Circuit, that absentee ballot postage infringes on the 14th and 24th Amendments.
+Law Professor Michael Dimino weighs in on the constitutionality of a claim made in the U.S. Court of Appeals for the 11th Circuit, that absentee ballot postage infringes on the 14th and 24th Amendments.

 STATE IMPACT PENNSYLVANIA